l7mp/stunner/examples/prometheus/README.md

 ![Grafana Data Source Check Step 1](grafana-prom-datasource_0.png)

 This will open up the datasources page.
-At the bottom of the page there is button *Save & test*.
-Click on it and observe the datasource is working (2):
+Scroll down to the bottom, click button *Save & test* (1), and observe the datasource is working (2):

 ![Grafana Data Source Check Step 2](grafana-prom-datasource_1.png)